biibow/biibow/README.md

 ### Hi there 👋

+- 🌱 I'm currently learning many things to figure out what's the thing I should focus on.
+- 😤 I used to practice cp long time ago, and I realized I didn't have enough effort for this.
+- ⚡ Fun fact: I like _hnga1110_.

 <!--
 **hnc203204/hnc203204** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.